Bluegrass Star Billy Strings

 It's as if she's creating a safe space for reconsideration, which Alice Coltrane's late 60s and early 70s recordings did.

-But as she demonstrates on New Pinnacle rather than retro, it feels very of the moment.
+But as she demonstrates on New Pinnacle, rather than retro, it feels very of the moment.

 Martin Johnson writes about jazz for the Wall Street Journal and Downbeat.
+He reviewed Branda Younger's new album, Gatabout Season.

+Tomorrow on Fresh Air, my guest will be Rob Reiner.
 We'll talk about directing the new sequel to Spinal Tap, the groundbreaking mockumentary about a heavy metal band.

-He directed When Harry Met Sally, The Princess Bride, A Few Good Men, Stand By Me, and more, more, and was a star of the sitcom All in the Family.
+He directed when Harry Met Sally, The Princess Bride, A Few Good Men, Stand By Me, and more, and was a star of the sitcom All in the Family.
+I hope you'll join us.

+Fresh Air's executive producer is Danny Miller.
 Our technical director and engineer is Audrey Bentham.

-Our managing producer is Sam Brigher.
+Our managing producer is Sam Brigger.

-Our digital media producer is Molly C.
+Our digital media producer is Molly C. V.

 Teresa Madden directed today's show.
+Our co-host is Tanya Mosley.

 I'm Terry Gross.

-This comes from NPR sponsor Sierra.
+Terms apply on covered repairs.
+This message comes from NPR sponsor Shopify.